How to Treat Urinary Incontinence After a Hysterectomy

 1. Speak With Your Healthcare Provider

-Your healthcare provider may be able to provide treatment options and help you make a plan to manage your incontinence.
+Your healthcare provider can provide treatment options and help you make a plan to manage your incontinence.
+If you're experiencing symptoms after a hysterectomy, be sure to schedule a follow-up appointment.

 2. Do Some Kegel Exercises